 The work began with repairing the cradlings of Estella and Fred Henderson.
 Cradling surrounds a single grave and is meant to mimic a bed frame.
 The broken cradling pieces were repaired using stainless steel pins inserted into holes drilled on the interior of the stone.
 The pieces were adhered with mason’s epoxy.
 Next, two small concrete and plaster headstones were carefully repaired using the same epoxy.

 These headstones were originally given to the family of the deceased as part of a funeral home’s burial package.
 All of the larger headstones on the lot were re-set.
 To do this, the PRO Team removed the headstones and properly leveled and compacted the soil beneath them.
 Eighty-nine stone, a rough and angular gravel, was added to facilitate drainage.
 The headstones were placed back and a string line was used to make sure they were in line with one another.
 Something special that was done on this lot was to provide Dr. Thompson and her husband Sydney with a new granite headstone.
 Dr. Thompson still has her funeral home marker, but Sydney had none.
 The style selected in known as a “beveled companion stone” and it marks both of their grave sites.
 This marker type would have been available during the times of their deaths.

-As HOF begins planning for the African American Grounds hardscape and landscape restoration, community engagement and support is critical.
+As HOF continues to restore the African American Burial Grounds, community engagement and support is critical.
 You can make a financial contribution to the restoration project in person at Oakland Cemetery’s Visitors Center & Museum Shop, located at the Bell Tower.
 Or donate online by clicking here.
 On the online donation page, be sure to select “African American Section” from the designation drop-down menu.
 Visit our African American Grounds page to learn about this restoration project in-depth.